enigma007-rgb/Java-REST-API/README.md

 // ========================================
 // MASTER MAIN CLASS
 // ========================================

-public class MainRunner {
+// For running this in online IDE, modify MainRunner to Main and then run public class MainRunner {
     public static void main(String[] args) {
         System.out.println("Running all programs from ONE main class\n");